GAMES AND CULTURE

 founder, Tim Sweeney has

-that he is looking to “create a metaverse, a place
+said that he is looking to “create a metaverse, a place

 where all IP can live together, where all kinds of experiences can